Auke1810/quarterfocus-135/docs/database-schema.md

 - Each user has one settings record
 - Focus texts are used to display the user's focus/intention for different time periods
 - All timestamps are stored in UTC
+- Pomodoro settings are synced between devices via chrome.storage
+- Timer settings have defaults that can be overridden per user
+- `last_synced_at` helps track sync status and resolve conflicts

 ## Goal Types Table